Farquhar13/QNN-Gen/README.md

 - Choice of model architecture or ansatz
 - Measurement and post-processing

-We designed QNN-Gen to match this abstraction in code with the abstract base classes `Encode`, `Model`, and `Measurement`.
-Respectively, in the `encode.py`, `model.py`, and `measurement.py` functions you can find these abstract base classes as well as several derived classes.
+QNN-Gen matches this abstraction in code with the abstract base classes `Encode`, `Model`, and `Measurement`.
+Respectively, in the `encode.py`, `model.py`, and `measurement.py` files you can find these abstract base classes as well as several derived classes.
 To construct a QNN, you simply need to make your choices of modeling decisions and instantiate the corresponding derived classes.

 ### Examples
 We strive to make QNN-Gen as easy-to-use as possible.
 From the code snippet below you can see that it requires only 3 lines of code using QNN-Gen to create a simple QNN.